- Buyer's Guide

 "Can you suggest the best method for detecting varnish in turbine oils (both gas and steam turbines), as well as the symptoms and best proactive early action to take?"

-Varnish in turbine systems cause very serious problems.
+Varnish in turbine systems causes very serious problems.
 If not controlled, it can occur in even the best maintained machines.
 However, with proper monitoring and varnish-removal techniques, you can reduce the risk of machine failure and loss of production.

 When applied to lubrication, varnish produces a thick, film-like deposit on interior parts, which can cause sticking and machine breakdown.
 Over time, these deposits can thermally cure to a tough enamel-like coating and increase the risk of failure by restricting the flow of oil and the machine’s moving parts, clogging filters and reducing heat transfer.
 Some factors that contribute to varnish include heat, air, moisture and contaminants.